fieldtrip/website/workshop/nigeria2025/preprocessing.md

     cfg.trialdef.poststim = 1;
     cfg = ft_definetrial(cfg);

-Following ft_definetrial the output configuration structure has the additional field `cfg.trl` which represents the beginsample, the endsample and the offset (the amount of samples that the trial is shifted relative to the trigger).
+Following ft_definetrial, the output configuration structure has the additional field `cfg.trl` which represents the beginsample, the endsample and the offset (the amount of samples that the trial is shifted relative to the trigger).
 See the help of ft_definetrial for more details.

-Using the updated configuration structure, we can call ft_preprocessing to read only the segments of interest.
+Using the updated configuration structure, we can call **[ft_preprocessing](/reference/ft_preprocessing)** to read only the segments of interest.

     data_S123 = ft_preprocessing(cfg);